DavisPL-Teaching/189c/review/study_guide.md

 - Basic idea of some data types and operations supported:
   + Int, Real, Bool

-  + Strings, Regex
+- We will cover this week:

-- Techniques
+  (I will update after Thursday)
-  + 3 possible outputs (SAT, UNSAT, UNKNOWN)
+  + Why Z3 might return UNKNOWN
   + What to do when Z3 fails to solve a problem (returns UNKNOWN or times out)

-- Limitations
+  + Limitations of Z3

 ### Example question formats: